Sorry, there are no matching results

 In April 2017, a new chapter of IR35 was introduced that affected contractors working in the public sector.
 Public sector clients are responsible for determining whether IR35 applies and where a contractor works within the scope of IR35, the public authority, agency or third party paying the limited company ("fee payer") is responsible for deducting tax and NICs from those payments.
 It must also pay employer’s NICs and the Apprenticeship Levy.

-If you are inside IR35, you should pay employed levels of tax.
+If you are inside IR35, you should pay employed levels of tax and NI.
 If you are outside IR35, and working as a director of a limited company, you may choose to pay yourself using a combination of salary and dividends.
 Whether you are inside or outside IR35 is the most pressing question.
 Unfortunately, it is often the most difficult to answer.
 In essence, you are inside IR35 if you act and are treated like one of the client’s employees.
 You are outside IR35 if you are genuinely in business on your own account.
 In practice, things are more complex than that and it is easy to get it wrong – sometimes with serious consequences.

 You can ask an adviser, such as PayStream, to review your contract.
 But, you should not be misled in to thinking that this will automatically secure your status as being outside IR35.
 HMRC will make its own judgement about the relationship between you and the client and in doing so, will establish how you work in reality.
 It’s important therefore that your adviser also reviews your working practices.
 This is something that PayStream can help with too.

 If you provide services to a medium or large sized client, the fee-payer is responsible for deducting the necessary tax and NICs and will pay the net amount to your company.